The Davenport (Davenport, Iowa): Victims

+Legal

+On May 30, the city of Davenport had filed a new enforcement action against the owner of the building, as he had failed to maintain the building in a "safe, sanitary, and structurally sound condition" with a $300 fine.
+The legal purpose of the citation was to prevent the owner from transferring the property to avoid a demolition order.

+Shortly after the collapse, a tenant filed a lawsuit which accused the city of Davenport, the building's current and former owners, along with two other companies, of knowing of the deterioration of the building and allowing it to continue without notifying tenants of the risks.

 Demolition

 The former location of the building.

+On June 6, 2023, demolition was planned to start on the partially collapsed building.
+City officials initially reported that demolition would start two days after the collapse, but there were numerous delays due to protesters pushing for the search of missing individuals.
+There were also health concerns due to possible asbestos and other hazardous materials located inside the building, which prompted the city to order individuals living nearby to evacuate.
+Demolition began on June 12, 2023.

 Architecture

 The Davenport Hotel was designed by a local architecture firm, Temple and Burrows with P.T.
 Burrows as the architect in charge.
 They were also responsible for the Hotel Blackhawk, the Union Savings Bank and Trust (1924), and the Federal Court House (1932–1933).

 The building was six stories in height and was constructed in brick over a steel structure.
 It most likely had a concrete and brick foundation.
-The building's character was defined by its form as its decorative elements are more reserved.
+The building's character was defined by its form as its decorative elements were more reserved.
 The six-story "towers" surrounded a two-story entrance in the center, which created a sense of mass and enclosure.
 The building's exterior decorative elements were confined to a cornice, which is now gone, and the main entrance.
-It's possible the cornice was lost in the 1939 fire.
-The first floor of the building contained retail space and apartments on the upper floors.
+It is possible the cornice was lost in the 1939 fire.
+The first floor contained retail space, with apartments on the upper floors.